-Federally licensed firearm dealers must follow certain procedures before selling people guns.
-They must, in part, verify the buyer's identity and run a background check, and they can typically sell only to those who show up in person.
-These procedures are devised to keep guns out of the hands of people who aren't allowed to have them—for example, people with felony convictions or who are addicted to drugs, and those classified as mentally ill.
+Federal law requires gun dealers to have a federal license to sell firearms and to follow certain procedures before selling guns.
+Among other things, dealers must verify the buyer's identity and run a background check, and they can typically sell only to those who show up in person.
+And although people can buy guns on the internet from a licensed dealer, the guns can't be shipped to the buyers directly.
+They must be sent to a licensed dealer where the buyer can fill out the paperwork, pass a background check, and take possession of the gun.
+These rules are devised to keep guns out of the hands of people who aren't allowed to have them—for example, people with felony convictions or who are addicted to drugs, and those classified as mentally ill.
 (See Can someone possess a gun after a criminal conviction?)
-They’re also designed to allow authorities to trace guns that are used in crimes.
+The rules also help authorities trace guns used in crimes.

 But Congress hasn't heavily regulated the "secondary" gun market, meaning that with some exceptions, federal law doesn't stop people from giving guns as gifts or reselling them, even without a background check for the buyer.

 On the federal form that must be completed when buying a gun from a licensed gun dealer, buyers must indicate whether they are "actual" buyers of the guns they want to purchase.
 If someone isn't an actual buyer, the dealer can't sell that person a gun.
 Falsely claiming to be an actual buyer is a crime and can result in a felony conviction.

 But under federal law, it's still possible to buy a gun from a licensed dealer that's a gift: A person who's buying someone else a gift is considered an "actual buyer" so long as the gift is "bona fide," meaning that it's truly a gift, and not something else.